Engagement so far

 Will this project definitely be going ahead?
 How much influence do we have on the proposals?

 We are committed to a comprehensive programme of engagement with the local community around our proposals and will share early concept designs for feedback as soon as we are ready to.
+We are planning to hold our first phase of public consultation on the proposals in Summer 2023.

 What is the existing footprint of Grove House?